 - Submissions advertising commercial products and/or services will not be considered.

 - All submissions will be automatically considered for the LIBER Innovation Award.
 Submitters of a proposal from qualifying countries may also apply for the LIBER Annual Conference Fund.

 - Abstract length should be a minimum of 250 words and should not exceed 500 words (for all forms suggested above).

-- All submitted abstracts will be peer-reviewed by at least two reviewers who will evaluate them on the basis of the criteria mentioned above.
+- All submitted abstracts (except for the panel proposals) will be peer-reviewed by at least two reviewers, on the basis of the criteria mentioned above.

-- Authors are encouraged to submit their accepted papers for publication in LIBER Quarterly, which is a fully peer-reviewed journal.
-Instructions for this can be found on the journal website (www.liberquarterly.eu); you may contact the managing editor through the journal’s contact page.
+- Authors are encouraged to submit their accepted papers for publication in LIBER Quarterly, a fully peer-reviewed journal.
+Instructions for this can be found on the journal website, as can contact details for LIBER Quarterly’s managing editor.

 For tips on writing abstracts, please see this link.

 Note: Presenters are responsible for their own registration, accommodation and travel costs.